tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 <compare>
 <james {% include timecode %}>

 And it may very well be that the people of China are starting to ask those kinds of questions.
-China’s new media laws — which also apply to forigen<sup class"add">[sic: foreign]</sup> media shown in China — crackdown on gender roles in a way that is both specific and very generalized.
+China’s new media laws — which also apply to forigen<sup class="add">[sic: foreign]</sup> media shown in China — crackdown on gender roles in a way that is both specific and very generalized.

 For instance, a man cannot be depicted as effeminate in any way now.
 Which is always difficult to gauge because there’s a question of what kind of man are you talking about?
 Is this man sensitive enough to hug his children?
 Does he cry?
 Does he cook?
 We know that two men touching in any way is strictly off-limits.
 And given how successful China’s subtle approach to censoring gay content has been… this seems a bit heavy handed.
 Or… maybe it isn’t as successful as we believe.

 I’ve met a few gay men from China, both online and in real life.
-And when it comes to the topic of queer acceptance in mainland China, I’ve been told it’s more or less an ambivilant<sup class"add">[sic: ambivalent]</sup> issue.
+And when it comes to the topic of queer acceptance in mainland China, I’ve been told it’s more or less an ambivilant<sup class="add">[sic: ambivalent]</sup> issue.
 No, it’s not strictly socially accepted, but homophobia is more about not wanting your own children to be gay — because of legacy — but no effort seems to be given to open bigotry toward gay people in general.

 </james>
 <from></from>